-TIP: If you find that you still have the mask in your hair and it’s a bit oily after shampooing and styling your hair, add a bunch of dry shampoo and let it sit for a bit.
+TIP: If you find that you still have the mask in your hair and it’s a bit oily after shampooing and styling, add a bunch of dry shampoo and let it sit for a bit.
 Then shampoo it again.
 Dry shampoo is designed to pull out oils so this will help get it all out if you’re having trouble.

 Enjoy silky soft, shiny and hydrated hair.
 I saw such a significant difference in the luster of my hair.
 It was shinier than ever after doing this for just an hour or so while sitting on the couch.
 Overnight really helps to penetrate your hair follicles to help condition your hair and scalp for better results.

 How Often Should You Use A Hair Mask?

 Every hair type may be a little different in how often you should use a hair mask.
 Usually weekly or every other week is a good rule of thumb.
 These should not be done daily at all.